oceanprotocol/docs/rewards/README.md

 Learning about [veOCEAN](df-veocean.md) will help you answer the question "What is the purpose of veOCEAN?" and give insights on how veOCEAN (vote-escrowed OCEAN) works.

+Before making any decisions, we recommed you reading up on [how to estimate APY](../user-guides/data-farming/how-to-estimate-apy.md) and putting together plan for locking up your veOCEAN.

 ### Passive Rewards

 At a minimum, Data Farmers earn [Passive Rewards](df-intro.md#what-are-passive-rewards) for locking their $OCEAN and receiving $veOCEAN in return.

 ### Active Rewards

-[Active Rewards](df-intro.md#what-are-active-rewards) stream is broken down into multiple substreams, to offer you a variaty of ways to contribute to Ocean Protocol values and increase your Data Farming rewards: VolumeDF, ChallengeDF.
+For participants that are more engaged and want to increase their yield, the [Active Rewards](df-intro.md#what-are-active-rewards) stream is broken down into multiple substreams.
+This offers contributors a variety of ways to help Ocean Protocol grow and increase your Data Farming rewards: VolumeDF, ChallengeDF.

 #### Curate Data with VolumeDF